 In China, taking the bus is also a very convenient and green way to travel.
 The bus fare is also very cheap, ranging from 1 to 2 RMB.
-Nowadays, most buses have equipped with the AC so the weather and temperature would not influence the passage much as previous.
-However, buses also have the disadvantages of uncertain arrival time and susceptibility to traffic conditions.
+Nowadays, most buses have AC, so the weather and temperature would not influence the passage much as previously.
+However, buses also have the disadvantages of uncertain arrival times and susceptibility to traffic conditions.
 So if it is a moderate distance, people often choose the bus to transport.
-And if it is a long-distance and can take the subway at the same time, people tend to choose the subway to travel.
+And if it is long-distance and can take the subway simultaneously, people tend to choose the subway to travel.

 *NOTE: Pets are not allowed to get on the bus in China.
-If you are travelling with your pet, it is best to drive or take a taxi and walk by yourself.
-Children, whose height is less than 120cm, do not need a ticket, just get on the bus directly.
+If you are traveling with your pet, it is best to drive or take a taxi and walk by yourself.
+Children whose height is less than 120cm do not need a ticket; just get on the bus directly.
 These two regulations also apply to the subway and high-speed rail.

-With the rapid population growth and urban expansion, people’s lives rely heavily on urban rail transit such as subways and light rails.
+With the rapid population growth and urban expansion, people rely heavily on urban rail transit such as subways and light rails.
 According to the statistics of the magazine “Urban Rail Transit Research” in 2015, a total of 27 cities in China have opened and operated urban rapid rail transit lines.
-The total length of operating lines has reached 3375.9 kilometres, with a total of 110 operating lines and 2,263 operating stations.
+The total length of operating lines has reached 3375.9 kilometers, with 110 operating lines and 2,263 operating stations.

 In contemporary society, the subway is a popular way of travel, and its advantage is that it is fast and smooth.
 Especially in today’s increasingly congested urban traffic, the advantages of the subway are more prominent.
 Nowadays, Kunming’s subway construction is becoming more and more perfect, which greatly enriches and facilitates the travel modes of residents.

 The Chinese taxi industry has similar characteristics to the foreign taxi industry.
 After the birth of online car-hailing, China’s transportation modes have become more diverse.
-In 2018, Didi Chuxing, China’s largest online car-hailing platform, had 550 million users, with a total mileage of 48.8 billion kilometres and 31 million drivers.
-In the same year, China’s online car-hailing industry generated nearly 200 billion yuan (about 25 billion euros) in revenue.
+In 2018, Didi Chuxing, China’s largest online car-hailing platform, had 550 million users, with a total mileage of 48.8 billion kilometers and 31 million drivers.
+China’s online car-hailing industry generated nearly 200 billion yuan (about 25 billion euros) in revenue in the same year.
 In China, online car-hailing is also a convenient and fast travel option.
-This is all benefits from the development of digital life services.
+These are all benefits from the development of digital life services.

-In China, not only taxis but also takeaways, booking for medical appointments and other services can all be realized through mobile apps.
+In China, not only taxis but also takeaways, booking medical appointments, and other services can all be realized through mobile apps.
 You must learn to use some USEFUL APPS WHEN YOU LIVE IN CHINA.
 Flexibly use these mobile apps can help you make your life in China smoother.

 If you travel to Yunnan Province, you will also find that train is a more time-saving and cheaper way to travel.
 It is also very convenient for foreigners to take the train in China.
 As long as you have a valid passport, you can purchase tickets through the station service spot or online platform.
 The fare is calculated based on the journey distance and seat level, but they are all very affordable.